Purree/instagram-notify-telegram-bot/README.md

 3. In config.cfg and .env write data as indicated there.
 4. Copy db data into ./database/mysql if you have it else skip this step.
 5. Run `docker-compose up -d`.
+6. *Do it if you skip 3 step*
-6. Run `docker-compose exec notifier-app bash`.
+   1. Run `docker-compose exec notifier-app bash`.
+   2. Run `python migration.py`.